 Though not listed, each vaccine contains strains of the virus being vaccinated against.
 Each vaccine entry links to the manufacturer's package insert that contains information about dosage, ingredient quantity, and how the vaccine is made.
 Some vaccines, like influenza vaccines, are modified frequently and you may wish to consult the package inserts online and your doctor for the most current information.

-2-Phenoxyethanol is a glycol either used as a preservative in vaccines
+2-Phenoxyethanol is a glycol ether used as a preservative in vaccines.

 Aluminum is used in vaccines as an adjuvant, which helps the vaccine work more quickly and more powerfully.